jjensen/luaplus51-all/Src/Modules/LuaMacro/readme.md

 Again, scoping means that this behaviour is completely local to the with-block.

 A more elaborate experiment is `cskin.lua` in the tests directory.
 This translates a curly-bracket form into standard Lua, and at its heart is defining '{' and '}' as macros.
-You have to keep a brace stack, because these tokens still have their old meaning.
-The table constructor in this example must still work, while the trailing brace must be converted to `end`.
+You have to keep a brace stack, because these tokens still have their old meaning and the table constructor in this example must still work, while the trailing brace must be converted to `end`.

     if (a > b) {
        t = {a,b}